RohaanA/DBLP_MapReduce/README.md

 <br>Sample output looks like this,

 ``ACM Comput.
 Surv.-1978  34``
-# Technical Details

-This code makes use of Apa
 # Conclusion
 By implementing MapReduce on DBLP publication data, we can gain valuable insights into academic publishing trends and patterns.
 This project provides a simple and efficient way to compute the number of articles published in each journal per year.